 The Lil’ Red Express ran on a modified eight-cylinder 360 police engine that produced 225 horsepower and 295 lb-ft of torque.
 More so than anything else, this truck is boisterous.
 At the time of its release, the Lil’ Red Express was the fastest American made production vehicle, which is part and parcel responsible for its enduring legacy.

 A Mean Lil’ Machine

 There are still a fair number of surviving Lil’ Red Express trucks out on the market today, however, usually being sold for around 20,000 to 30,000 dollars.
 Additionally, there are even Lil’ Red Express specific fan clubs and competitions that are running around today, and it is consequently a popular restoration target.
-Even though there still are muscle-y pickups on the market today like the Shelby F-150 Super Snake, the Dodge Lil’ Red Express captures both the fun of a fast car with the charm of a classic vehicle.
+Even though there still are muscle-y pickups on the market today like the Shelby Baja Raptor, the Dodge Lil’ Red Express captures both the fun of a fast car with the charm of a classic vehicle.

 Sources: Allpar | Dodge Connection Image Credit: Creative Commons 2.0 | Creative Commons 3.0